mlnksofia/QA-Technical-Practice-API-SQL/README.md

 - **Test Execution:** Executed end-to-end collection runs using **Postman Collection Runner**.

 ### 📁 How to Run
-1. Download or clone `API_postman_collection` from this repository.
+1. Download or clone `API_postman_collection.json` from this repository.
 2. Open **Postman** -> Click **Import** -> Upload the file.
 3. Set an environment variable `baseUrl` = `https://dummyjson.com`.
 4. Execute the suite via **Postman Collection Runner**.